CitizenHealth/Humantiv/README.md

 4. Android Studio -> File -> Invalidate Caches/ Restart

+### App crashes at startup in release mode

+The app crashes at startup.
+Here is the procedure to follow in this case:

+ 1. Attach an Android phone with the release version of the app to the computer.
+ 2. Run Android studio and select the phone and application i the Logcat window.
+Filter the message with Error instead of Verbose
+ 3. Run the app and after the crash look at the log
+ 4. Example: In one case the log said: ***Got JS Exception: Unexpected token '.' (index.android.bundle:1054) This error happens in the release version of the app.***
+ 5. Now, we have to look at the ***index.android.bundle*** file in android/app/buil/intermediates/assets/release and go to line 1054.
+ 6. In that line, look for suspicious code.
+In this example, it was ***if (new.target === DataSource)***.
+This is not supported yet by the Android Javascript engine and we need either to not use the syntax or add the babel plugin ***babel-plugin-transform-new-target*** to transpile the code.

 ### Cannot load module file xxx.
 File xxx.iml does not exist